fasiha/ebisu/README.md

 - [Anki](https://apps.ankiweb.net/), an open-source Python flashcard app (and a closed-source mobile app),
 - the [SuperMemo](https://www.supermemo.com/help/smalg.htm) family of algorithms ([Anki’s](https://apps.ankiweb.net/docs/manual.html#what-algorithm) is a derivative of SM-2),
 - [Memrise.com](https://www.memrise.com), a closed-source webapp,
-- [Duolingo](https://www.duolingo.com/), which has published a [blog entry](http://making.duolingo.com/how-we-learn-how-you-learn) and a [conference paper/code repo](https://github.com/duolingo/halflife-regression) on their half-life regression technique,
+- [Duolingo](https://www.duolingo.com/) has published a [blog entry](http://making.duolingo.com/how-we-learn-how-you-learn) and a [conference paper/code repo](https://github.com/duolingo/halflife-regression) on their half-life regression technique,
 - the Leitner and Pimsleur spacing schemes (also discussed in some length in Duolingo’s paper).
 - Also worth noting is Michael Mozer’s team’s Bayesian multiscale models, e.g., [Mozer, Pashler, Cepeda, Lindsey, and Vul](http://www.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/MozerPashlerCepedaLindseyVul2009.pdf)’s 2009 <cite>NIPS</cite> paper and subsequent work.

 Many of these are inspired by Hermann Ebbinghaus’ discovery of the [exponential forgetting curve](https://en.wikipedia.org/w/index.php?title=Forgetting_curve&oldid=766120598#History), published in 1885, when he was thirty-five.
 He [memorized random](https://en.wikipedia.org/w/index.php?title=Hermann_Ebbinghaus&oldid=773908952#Research_on_memory) consonant–vowel–consonant trigrams (‘PED’, e.g.) and found, among other things, that his recall decayed exponentially with some time-constant.

 Anki and SuperMemo use carefully-tuned mechanical rules to schedule a fact’s future review immediately after its current review.
-The rules can get complicated—I wrote a little [field guide](https://gist.github.com/fasiha/31ce46c36371ff57fdbc1254af424174) to Anki’s, with links to the source code—but they are optimized to minimize daily review time while maximizing retention.
-But because each fact has simply a date of next review, these algorithms do not gracefully accommodate over- or under-reviewing.
+The rules can get complicated—I wrote a little [field guide](https://gist.github.com/fasiha/31ce46c36371ff57fdbc1254af424174) to Anki’s, with links to the source code—since they are optimized to minimize daily review time while maximizing retention.
+However, because each fact has simply a date of next review, these algorithms do not gracefully accommodate over- or under-reviewing.
 Even when used as prescribed, they can schedule many facts for review on one day but few on others.
-(I must note that all three of these issues—over-reviewing (cramming), under-reviewing, and lumpy reviews—have well-supported solutions in Anki: they are tweaks on the rules.)
+(I must note that all three of these issues—over-reviewing (cramming), under-reviewing, and lumpy reviews—have well-supported solutions in Anki by tweaking the rules and third-party plugins.)

 Duolingo’s half-life regression explicitly models the probability of you recalling a fact as \\(2^{-Δ/h}\\), where Δ is the time since your last review and \\(h\\) is a *half-life*.
 In this model, your chances of passing a quiz after \\(h\\) days is 50%, which drops to 25% after \\(2 h\\) days.
 They estimate this half-life by combining your past performance and fact metadata in a large-scale machine learning technique called half-life regression (a variant of logistic regression or beta regression, more tuned to this forgetting curve).
 With each fact associated with a half-life, they can predict the likelihood of forgetting a fact if a quiz was given right now.
 The results of that quiz (for whichever fact was chosen to review) are used to update that fact’s half-life by re-running the machine learning process with the results from the latest quizzes.

 The Mozer group’s algorithms also fit a hierarchical Bayesian model that links quiz performance to memory, taking into account inter-fact and inter-student variability, but the training step is again computationally-intensive.

 Like Duolingo and Mozer’s approaches, Ebisu explicitly tracks the exponential forgetting curve to provide a list of facts sorted by most to least likely to be forgotten.
 However, Ebisu formulates the problem very differently—while memory is understood to decay exponentially, Ebisu posits a *probability distribution* on the half-life and uses quiz results to update its beliefs in a fully Bayesian way.
-These updates, while a little more computationally-burdensome than Anki’s scheduler, are much lighter-weight than Duolingo’s industrial-strength approach.
+These updates, while a bit more computationally-burdensome than Anki’s scheduler, are much lighter-weight than Duolingo’s industrial-strength approach.

-This gives small quiz apps the same intelligent scheduling as Duolingo’s approach—recall probabilities for each fact—but with real-time incorporation of quiz results.
+This gives small quiz apps the same intelligent scheduling as Duolingo’s approach—real-time recall probabilities for any fact—but with immediate incorporation of quiz results, even on mobile apps.

 To appreciate this further, consider this example.
 Imagine a fact with half-life of a week: after a week we expect the recall probability to drop to 50%.
 However, Ebisu can entertain an infinite range of beliefs about this recall probability: it can be very uncertain that it’ll be 50% (the “α=β=3” model below), or it can be very confident in that prediction (“α=β=12” case):
 ![figures/models.png](figures/models.png)